NicholasWei4321/TaskMate/design/application-design.md

 **Solution**: Added error action sections to specification for all 7 actions and 3 queries, documenting when each returns error messages versus success values.
 (Added at end of spec for clarity)

 ### Moment 5: Context-Generated TodoList Tests Had Missing Edge Cases

 **Context**: [Initial Test Cases](../context/design/concepts/TodoList/testing.md/steps/file.563499c9.md)

 **What Happened**: Context generated nested `test.step()` test cases again, just like before, which seems to indicate that Context is unaware of the fact that it needs to produce multiple Deno.test cases.
 Was also missing a few edge cases, eg. all items completed, weekly/monthly occurence, etc.

 **Solution**: Rewrite to separate `Deno.test()` calls.
 Added missing edge case tests.

+### Moment 6: Context Created Password Utility Instead of Separate Concept

+**What Happened**: When implementing UserAuthentication, Context generated password hashing/comparison functions as a utility module (`src/utils/password.ts`) rather than as a separate Password concept.

+**Decision**: Kept the utility approach.
+Password hashing is stateless transformation logic (hash input → output), not a concept with independent state and operational principle.
+It's appropriately abstracted as a utility used by UserAuthentication.

+**Lessons Learned**: Not everything needs to be a concept.
+Security utilities like password hashing are implementation details that support concepts without being concepts themselves.

+### Moment 7: Context Suggested Non-Existent bcrypt Module Version

+**What Happened**: Context's implementation.md suggested importing `https://deno.land/x/bcrypt@v1.1.0/mod.ts` for password hashing, but this version doesn't exist.
+Running tests caused "Cannot find module" error.

+**Solution**: After searching around, switched to `npm:bcryptjs@2.4.3` (pure JavaScript bcrypt implementation) instead of native bcrypt.
+Added to deno.json import map and updated password.ts to use bcryptjs API.

+### Moment 8: Context Generated Placeholder External API Implementation

+**What Happened**: When implementing ExternalAssignmentSync, Context initially generated `pollExternalSource` with hardcoded mock assignment data rather than actual external API calls.
+Similar to the LLM placeholder in Moment 1, Context created a skeleton implementation but couldn't integrate with real external APIs.

+**Decision**: I decided to implement real Canvas API integration only for now.
+Since Github, Catsoop, Gradescope, etc. all have different APIs, authentication methods, and data structures, it would be really difficult to create a generic implementation.
+For now, using Canvas integration shows that the ExternalAssignmentSync concept works correctly.

+**Solution**: Created dedicated `canvas-api.ts` utility with functions to validate credentials, fetch courses, and fetch assignments from Canvas LMS.
+Replaced mock data in `pollExternalSource` with real Canvas API calls that convert Canvas assignment format to the concept's internal `ExternalAssignmentDetails` structure.

+### Moment 9: Canvas API Returned Too Many Old Assignments

+**What Happened**: First test fetched 69 assignments including 2021-2023 courses.
+Canvas returns all historical courses/assignments by default.

+**Solution**: Added two-level filtering: (1) `enrollment_state=active` for current courses only, (2) date filter for assignments from last 6 months or with future due dates.